 Our capabilities range from very thin .002“ thick to heavy .080” material and widths from fractions of an inch to multiple inches.
 Power springs can provide rotational energy or linear motion if used with a pulley or cable.

-Depending on you design requirements, pre-stressing the strip is an option.
+Depending on your design requirements, pre-stressing the strip is an option.
 Most spring motors operate through maximum of about 15 useful revolutions.
 It is possible to pre-stressed the strip by forming, and then back winding it into the retainer.
-This causes higher stresses however, it also increases the number of useful turns to as high as 35.
+This causes higher stresses, however, it also increases the number of useful turns to as high as 35.
 A more constant torque load throughout the entire spring deflection will result.

 We invite you to consult with our engineering department to optimize your power spring requirements and design.